Original Collages

 hand-cut 8 x 10”

-A giant hand from above reaches through a rocky desert arch to place a blooming cactus in a little cactus garden.
-Below, a small flock of sheep and two shepherds observe from the sand, adding a subtle human presence to a surreal moment.
+A giant hand from above reaches through a rocky desert arch to place a blooming cactus in its little cactus garden.
+Nearby, a small flock of sheep and three shepherds observe from the sand.
+There are witnesses.

 Solo Travel (2023)